cryptictech/Docker-React/README.md

-# Docker-React
+# Docker-React-App
-A dockerfile to create a react app.
+A dockerfile to launch Facebook's React App.
+Let's make React development and deployment faster.